johnklord/johnklord.github.io/home/coverLetter/centro/coverLetter.md

 Having helped launched a startup myself, I personally experienced just how messy tracking digital media can be, all the channels, sites, accounts, messages, responses… Centro’s platform really consolidates and streamlines the entire experience, I feel that any enterprise, regardless of size, can incorporate Centro into their operation.
 I want to help make that happen.

-Thank you for taking the time to review my qualifications.
-I would love to sit down and meet with you to further discuss my potential contribution and interest in this position (ask me about my startup!).
+Thank you for taking the time to review my qualiﬁcations.
+Please let me know when would be a good time to further discuss my potential contribution and interest in this position (ask me about my startup!).
 Thank you

 <br>